Chef Patron, Moor Hall, Aughton, West Lancashire.

 Mark trained with brothers Joan, Josep and Jordi Roca at El Celler de Can Roca, Spain

 Moor Hall opened in March 2017 and together with his partners they have worked hard to establish the business and Moor Hall was awarded a Michelin star in the 2018 Michelin Guide Great Britain & Ireland.
 Moor Hall was the only restaurant in the North to be awarded a new star.
+Just a year later, in the 2019, he furthered that success and gained a second star.

 Mark won the 2011 Roux Scholarship age 29 in his fourth and final year of entry.